 Professors are required to maintain attendance records and report absences.
 Excused absences can be granted by the instructor for medical reasons, school-sponsored activities and employment-related demands, including temporary duty.
 Students are responsible for any missed work.
 Absences for two successive weeks, without approved excuse, will be reported to the director of the individual graduate program, and to the dean of the School of Graduate and Professional Studies, for appropriate action.
-Students with such a record of absences, without an approved excuse, may be administratively withdrawn from the class and notified that an "F" will be recorded, unless the student initiates official withdrawal from the class(es).
+Students with such a record of absences, without an approved excuse, will be administratively withdrawn from the class and notified that an "F" will be recorded, unless the student initiates official withdrawal from the class(es).
+International nonimmigrant students on F-1 visas who are administratively withdrawn from a course may be in violation of their lawful visa status which may result in the Termination of their SEVIS Record.